jwdevos/network-iac-demo/README.md

 # network-iac-demo
 Short networking infrastructure as code demo.
 Takes info about hosts, links and services, providing configs based on that.

-Running `make parse` from the projects' root directory generates device configs to the `output` directory.
+Running `make parse` from the project root directory generates device configs to the `output` directory.
 Running `make clean` cleans up the output directory.

 This demo creates configuration files for a leaf-spine data center fabric based on Cisco NX-OS vPC.